 Flying for business or leisure is a process made more affordable, convenient, and enjoyable with the help of credit card airline points.
-However, not all credit cards offer rewards or miles, and often times the rewards earned differ based on a cardholder’s purchasing activity.
+However, not all credit cards offer rewards or miles, and often, the rewards earned differ based on a cardholder’s purchasing activity.

 But to find the best travel credit card deals and maximize the benefits of airline points, it’s critical to compare and contrast the available options.

-Fortunately, there are myriad choices that give travelers the flexibility to take advantage of airline points.
-And while a platform like Skyscanner gives you access to cheap flights, travel credit cards might make things even better.
+Fortunately, myriad choices give travelers the flexibility to take advantage of airline points.
+And while a platform like Skyscanner gives you access to cheap flights, travel credit cards might improve things.